What Should a Digital Marketing Report Contain?

-When creating a marketing report, it’s not the “what” that’s important but also the “how.”
-In other words, the keys are how we present the document, the information we include, and how we structure it so that the person who reads it can interpret it and find it useful.
+When creating a digital marketing results report, it’s not just the “what” that’s important, but also the “how.”
+In other words, the key is how we present, introduce, and structure the information so that the person who reads it can interpret and find it useful.

-Therefore, before we go ahead and start extracting data or information about the campaign we’re looking to analyze, it’s crucial you create a template that will serve as the structure you will base your work on afterward.
+Therefore, before we go ahead and start extracting data from our campaign’s business dashboard, it’s crucial we create an effective template that will serve as the structure on which to base our work in the future.
 At this stage, it’s critical you consider the following tips:

-Every marketing campaign or action has a purpose, and along with it, a series of measurable goals: website visits, lead generation, sales, and so on.
-The success or failure of a campaign will be measured based on those goals.
+Every marketing campaign or action has a purpose and, along with it, a series of measurable goals: website visits, lead generation, sales, and more.
+The success or failure of a campaign will be measured based on those previously defined goals.
 These should be the report’s driving force.
 Analyze every piece of data and always compare it with your stated objective.

-Remember that this document's aim is that the person who reads it gets an idea of how the campaign or action carried out fared.
-It's likely that this person has little time, and the report should transmit everything they need to know about the campaign quickly and straightforwardly.
-Only include the essential details, and if you so choose, add secondary information in appendices.
+Remember that this document's aim is to give the person reading it an idea of how the campaign or action performed.
+It's likely that this person has little time; the report should convey everything they need to know about the campaign quickly and in a straightforward manner.
+Only include the essential details and if you so choose, add secondary information as attachments.

-To ensure the report is efficient, besides selecting the most essential information, it's critical you know how, and they're comprehensible in a single look.
+To ensure the report is efficient, in addition to selecting the most essential information, you must represent the data visually and make it understandable in just a single glance.
 Use resources like bar charts or tables to show the campaign’s data whenever possible.

-A good performance report is one that's understandable for anybody, not just for the marketing team.
-It's critical that a clear executive document can be interpreted by anyone, whether it be someone from the direct team but someone who doesn't have day-to-day contact with the project, such as the sales team or the CEO.
+What is a good performance report?
+A good performance report is one anyone can understand, not just the marketing team.
+It's critical that this document can be interpreted by anyone, whether it be someone from the team itself or someone who doesn't have day-to-day contact with the project, such as the sales team or the CEO.

-While every digital marketing professional has their style, the truth is there are some points they have in common such as the information the client needs to know when it's time to tell if the campaign has worked or not.
-Having this into account, order the data according to their degree of importance so, in the first few pages, the reader can answer the question they have in their head: how did the campaign go?
+While every digital marketing professional has their style, the truth is there are some aspects they all have in common, such as the information the client needs to know to determine the success of the campaign.
+Taking this into account, order the data according to its degree of importance so, in the first few pages, the reader can answer the question they have in their head: how did the campaign go?